Penrith Australian Football Club: 1987–1993: Move to Lower Division Brings Success

-The following year, 1991, was the most dominant in the club's history, with the First Grade side going through the season undefeated.
+Under the guidance of new coach Geoff Eldering, 1991 was the most dominant in the club's history to date, with the First Grade side going through the season undefeated.
 In the newly renamed Sydney Football Association (Penrith were still in Division 2), the nearest thing to a loss was a draw against Bankstown.
-In the finals, the side kicked 25.12 (162) in the Second Semi-Final (the club's finals record score) and 22.17 (149) in the Grand Final, both times against Hawkesbury.
-Gavin Chalker kicked eight and nine goals respectively in these two games.
-The Under 20's did not participate this year and an age-based senior side did not resurface until 1996.
+In the finals, the side kicked 25.12 (162) in the Second Semi-Final (the club's then finals record score and still a record in finals for Rams senior grades) and 22.17 (149) in the Grand Final, both times against Hawkesbury.
+Gavin Chalker kicked eight and nine goals respectively in these two games - the nine goals, again, is a record in finals for Rams senior grades to this day (with Michael Campbell, 1989 and David Armstrong, 1994).